w3f/polkadot-validator-setup/GUIDE_ANSIBLE.md

 * `project` - The name for how each node should be prefixed for the telemetry name.
-* `polkadot_binary_url` - This is the URL from were the Ansible Playbook will download the Polkadot binary.
+* `polkadot_binary_url` - This is the URL from were Ansible will download the Polkadot binary.
 Binary releases are available in the official [Parity Releases repo](https://github.com/paritytech/polkadot/releases) or the [W3F Releases repo](https://github.com/w3f/polkadot/releases).
 * `polkadot_binary_checksum` - The SHA256 checksum of the Polkadot binary which
-  the Ansible Playbook verifies.
+  Ansible verifies during execution.
 Must be prefixed with `sha256:`.
 * `chain` - The chain to work on, such as `kusama` or `polkadot`.
 * `polkadot_network_id` - The network identifier, such as `ksmcc2` (for Kusama)
   or `polkadot`.